 PCI DSS levels explained: Who must be PCI compliant?

 If your company accepts credit card payments online, by phone or at the point of sale (POS), you must be PCI compliant.
-The steps you must take to ensure compliance depends on the volume of credit card business your company writes and whether it is writing that business at POS or through e-commerce transactions.
+The steps you must take to ensure compliance depend on the volume of credit card business your company writes and whether it is writing that business at POS or through e-commerce transactions.

 Smaller merchants face fewer requirements to achieve compliance, while bigger companies that process millions of transactions per year have more stringent requirements.
 Merchants at Level One compliance must take the strictest security measures, while merchants at Level Four need to take fewer measures to ensure compliance.